 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.

 - 1 medium globe eggplant, optionally peeled and cut into oblong pieces the size and length of 2 fingers side by side

-- 1 tsp finely-chopped fresh garlic (about 2 cloves)
+- 1 teaspoon minced or crushed garlic (about 2 cloves)

-Boil 1/2 cm (1/4 inch) of water in a wide frying pan, then add the eggplant and cook, stirring occasionally and adding more water as needed, until eggplant are softened to your satisfaction, and very little water remains (about 7 minutes for me).
+- Bring ¼-inch of water to a boil in a wide frying pan.
+Add the eggplant and cook, stirring occasionally and adding more water as needed, until the eggplant is softened and very little water remains, about 7 minutes.

-Remove the eggplant to a bowl, then heat another 1/2 cm water in the pan.
-Add garlic, ginger and hoisin sauce, then simmer briskly for 10 minutes, stirring and adding more water as needed.
+- Remove the eggplant to a bowl.
+Heat another ¼-inch of water in the pan.
+Add the garlic, ginger and hoisin sauce.
+Simmer briskly for 10 minutes, stirring and adding more water as needed.

 - Add the soy sauce and green onions to the pan, then add the cooked eggplant, with a little more water if needed.
 Cook over a low heat for 5 minutes, stirring to coat the eggplant with the sauce.

 I tried this, but the measurements are truly off because I didn’t know how much water was too much or too little.